The Database for Black, Indigenous, and People of Color in Wells, Kennebunk, Kennebunkport and Arundel

 Captain Jo

-Captain Jo was a Native American who lived with about 160 other Native Americans along the Mousam River in what is now Kennebunk.
+Captain Jo was an Indigenous person who lived with about 160 other Indigenous people along the Mousam River in what is now Kennebunk.

 Cato